 Remember the Jameson-seasoned barrels that Great Divide used for The Smoothness?
 Well, those barrels were returned to the Jameson Midleton Distillery and – you guessed it – refilled with Jameson Irish Whiskey.
 The Great Divide Brewing edition of Caskmates offers distinct notes of chocolate and vanilla, and is as smooth as you’d expect from barrels that used to contain The Smoothness.
 The flavor is simply heavenly whether you drink it straight, on the rocks, or served with a dark lager (from Great Divide, of course!)

 We were invited to Great Divide Brewing Co’s Barrel Bar to celebrate the release of this neighborhood edition of Jameson Caskmates.
-We enjoyed samples of the new Great Divide Brewing infused Caskmates, both straight, and in a Short and Stout style cocktail using Yeti stout syrup.
-(Go make one yourself, it’s de-freaking-licious!)
+We enjoyed samples of the new Great Divide Brewing infused Caskmates, both straight, and in a cocktail using Yeti stout syrup which was incredibly delicious!
 Brian at Great Divide also showed us around the brewery and barrel aging room, and even poured us a few other barrel-aged Great Divide beers.
 It was an incredible experience, filled with great craft beers and fine, Irish whiskey.